 Step 6: Mount the file system

-After you complete the preceding configurations, mount the file system on an ECS instance across accounts and regions.
+After you configure the CEN instance, you can mount the file system across accounts and regions.

-For information about how to mount a Network File System (NFS) file system on a Linux ECS instance, see Mount an NFS file system on a Linux ECS instance.
+To mount a file system that uses the NFS protocol on a Linux system, see Mount an NFS file system on a Linux ECS instance.

-For information about how to mount a Server Message Block (SMB) file system on a Windows ECS instance, see Mount an SMB file system on a Windows ECS instance.
+To mount a file system that uses the SMB protocol on a Windows system, see Mount an SMB file system on a Windows ECS instance.

-You can mount a NAS file system across VPCs by using PrivateLink or CEN.
+To mount a NAS file system across VPCs, use PrivateLink or CEN.
 For more information, see Use PrivateLink to mount a NAS file system across VPCs in the same region or Use CEN to mount a NAS file system across VPCs in the same region.

-You can migrate data from an on-premises storage system or Object Storage Service (OSS) bucket to a NAS file system.
-For more information, see Data migration.
+To migrate data from on-premises systems, data centers, local NAS devices, or OSS to a NAS file system, see Data migration.